Jared Allen

-Jared Scot Allen (born April 3, 1982) is a former American football defensive end who played in the National Football League (NFL) for 12 seasons.
-He played college football at Idaho State and was drafted by the Kansas City Chiefs in the fourth round of the 2004 NFL Draft.
-After four years with the Chiefs, Allen was traded to the Minnesota Vikings in exchange for three draft picks, including a first-rounder.
+Jared Scot Allen (born April 3, 1982) is an American former professional football player who was a defensive end in the National Football League (NFL) for 12 seasons.
+A five-time Pro Bowler and four-time All-Pro selection, he recorded 136 career sacks.
+He was elected to the Pro Football Hall of Fame in 2025.

+Allen played college football for the Idaho State Bengals and was selected by the Kansas City Chiefs in the fourth round of the 2004 NFL draft.
+After four years with the Chiefs, Allen was traded to the Minnesota Vikings in exchange for three draft picks, including a first rounder.
 He spent six years with the Vikings before joining the Chicago Bears as a free agent in 2014.
 He was traded to the Carolina Panthers during the 2015 season, with whom he played in Super Bowl 50.
-A five-time Pro Bowler and four-time All-Pro selection, Allen recorded 136 quarterback sacks during his 12-year career.
 After retiring from the NFL, Allen took up curling and formed a team with other former NFL players.

-Early years
+Early life

 Allen was born in Dallas, Texas, and raised on a horse ranch in Morgan Hill, California.

-Allen first attended Live Oak High School in Morgan Hill, but transferred to Los Gatos High School in Los Gatos for his senior year.
+Allen first attended Live Oak High School in Morgan Hill, but transferred to Los Gatos High School in Los Gatos for his senior year after he was expelled for selling stolen yearbooks.
 By then, Allen had lost many of his athletic scholarship offers, including from the University of Washington where he had already verbally committed.
 As a senior at Los Gatos, he was named First-team All-League and Defensive Player of the Year.
 He was also a First-team All-Central Coast Section selection, and a member of "Who's Who" in Sports Illustrated.
 Allen was selected by the North squad for the North vs. South San Jose Charlie Wedemeyer All-Star football game, after a senior season where he racked up 96 tackles, 12 sacks, five forced fumbles, and five fumble recoveries.